internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 This also meant that I was going to have to find a way to interface the two of them, the PPU and the VPU.
 I did this using a double-buffering solution, adding 2 RAM components (VRAM 1 and VRAM 2).
+These components would each store a rendered frame.

 The idea was to let the VPU exclusively generate the video signal getting the frame information from one of the VRAMs while the PPU was exclusively dedicated to rendering a frame and dumping it on the other VRAM and then they would switch VRAMs and repeat.